 You may be new to machine embroidery, but you have probably seen embroidery backings before on embroidered shirts you have worn.
 It's the piece of fabric behind the stitches that provides support during the embroidery process.

 Backings are typically wet-laid nonwovens, meaning they are made up of random fibers held together by a binder.
 The non-directional nature of nonwoven backings make them strong and stable for use as embroidery stabilizers.

 It's important to use nonwovens designed for machine embroidery - you will read on the internet people advocating the use of strange things like coffee filters, newspaper and, paper towels etc as a backing.
 These products can break up during embroidery causing excessive lint in your bobbin cases and machine parts.

-There are 3 major types of embroidery stabilizers: Cut Away, Tear Away, and Water Soluble.
+There are four major types of embroidery stabilizers: Cut Away, Tear Away, Water Soluble, and Heat-Aways (films).
 Most backings are available in different weights, usually advertised as ounces per square yd.
 The heavier the backing, the more stability it usually provides.
 A good backing supplier will sell many different weights, types and sizes of stabilizer in both pre-cut sheets and on rolls.